-Given the different training and recruitment procedures that have been applied over the years, the sections of this chapter only refer to the most recent legislation in force.
+Given the different initial training and recruitment procedures that have been applied over the years, the sections of this chapter only refer to the most recent legislation in force.

 Public ECEC services for children aged between 0 and 3 years are run directly by the municipalities in accordance with the criteria defined by central and regional regulations.